A Wolvish Revolution

 Pepper, a horse I used to know.
 But I cannot remember him.

 Once upon a time there was amnesia....and large sections of my life are still missing.
 Sometimes they come back, with an almost supernatural force (both the good and the not so good) creating a curious combination of sensations.
 Wonder, trepidation, amusement, disbelief.
 Amnesia is the strangest of things.
-I am not so sure that I should call it an 'affliction', for I am sure that it has only protective intentions (in some cases).
-In fact, i know it does!
+I am not so sure that I should call it an 'affliction', for I am sure that it is a protective mechanism (in some cases).
 But for the most part, it is the most extraordinary thing, at its worst the most isolate thing, the most curious, terrifying, surreal thing that I have ever had the (mis)fortune to endure.

 It's a pretty mixed bag.